-- a) Securities issues by National Government - b) Listed corporate bonds with an investment grade rating from a nationally or internationally recognised credit rating agency. - c) Deposits with bank banks registered in terms of the Banks Act, 1990(Act No. 94 of 1990) - d) Deposits with Public Investment Commissioners as contemplated by the Public - e) Deposits with redblic investment Commissioners as contemplated by the redblic Investment Commissioners Act, 1984 (Act No. 45 of 1984) e) Deposits with the Corporation for Public Deposits as contemplated by the Corporation for Public Deposits Act, 1984 (Act No. 46 of 1984) f) Banker's acceptance certificates or negotiable certificates of deposits of banks registered and automatic publishes with the contemplated by the redblic property of a cipling fund.

-- Guaranteed endowment policies with the intention of a sinking fund Repurchase agreements with banks registered in terms of the Banks Act, 1990 Municipal bonds issued by a municipality Any other investment type as the Minister may identify by regulation in terms of section 168 of the MFMA Act No. 56 of 2003
+- a) Securities issues by National Government - b) Listed corporate bonds with an investment grade rating from a nationally or internationally recognised credit rating agency. - C) Deposits with bank banks registered in terms of the Banks Act, 1990(Act No. 94 of 1990) - d) Deposits with Public Investment Commissioners as contemplated by the Public Investment Commissioners Act, 1984 (Act No. 45 of 1984) - e) Deposits with the Corporation for Public Deposits as contemplated by the Corporation for Public Deposits Act, 1984 (Act No. 46 of 1984) f) Banker's acceptance certificates or negotiable certificates of deposits of banks registered in terms of the Banks Act, 1990 g) Guaranteed endowment policies with the intention of a sinking fund h) Repurchase agreements with banks registered in terms of the Banks Act, 1990 - i) - Municipal bonds issued by a municipality Any other investment type as the Minister may identify by regulation in terms of section 168 of the MFMA Act No. 56 of 2003 j)